 - You can add a background picture, which is nice.
 But make sure you can still read the text.
-If you have a coffee shop for example, using a picture of coffee beans and your logo might work better then adding a photo of your shop.
+If you have a coffee shop for example, using a picture of coffee beans and your logo might work better than adding a photo of your shop.

 - Inform the users what they get, free access for x hours or days.

 Unifi recommends a background image of 920px width and 640px high.
-On some screens, this will result in borders besides your image.
+On some screens, this will result in borders beside your image.
 So use at least an image of 1280px by 720px.
 Also make sure your images are not big, adding a photo straight from your camera will take a few seconds to download.
 Compress the image before uploading it.

 Managing the connected clients

 Your Unifi Guest Portal is now ready for use.
 The guests can log in and access the internet, but how can you manage them?
 Within the controller, we can see on the Dashboard how many guests are connected to our network.
 If you click on the guest you will go to the Clients page filter on the Guests.